corvus-app/corvus/README.md

 ![alt text](ragpipeline.png?raw=true)

 ## What's Ahead
+As a college freshman, I have not had the opportunity to work in industry and personally experience how a large codebase functions.
+I only had experience working on building internal administrative tools from the ground up at my high school.
+I would like to make integrations with multiple DevOps tools like Jira and Confluence.
+I've only heard of these tools from passing and personal experience with these tools would help me better understand how to improve this project further to work with larger codebases.

+Because I only had around 5 days to work on this, I was unable to improve the RAG pipeline to my standards.
+The reasoning capabilities of the pipeline right now are subpar and need a lot of testing to be done to improve it.
+Given more time, I would make the LLM break down the question further and supplement the question with more relevant search queries and documents.

+Goals:
 - Integration with Jira, Confluence, and other sources to improve accuracy and relevancy.
 - Perfecting the RAG pipeline to improve AI reasoning abilities.
 - Implementing more agents and agent frameworks from academia.
 - Testing to see how the AI performs under larger codebases and more sources.